Theo7Labs/AWS-Generative-AI-Lab/README.md

 ⚠️ Known Issue: Fetch Error in AWS Sandbox

 During testing, I encountered a fetch failed error when trying to use the API Gateway endpoint from the hosted frontend.

-🖼️ Screenshot: (Add if you have one — a shot of the browser error or console log would be perfect)

 💡 Root Cause:

 This error was caused by sandbox limitations in the AWS Skill Builder environment — specifically: